kjw/supercheck/README.rst

-SuperCheck - A Java implementation of QuickCheck
+SuperCheck - a Java implementation of QuickCheck
 =================================================================================

-SuperCheck is a Java 1.5 and greater implementation of QuickCheck.
-QuickCheck is a Haskell testing library that tests invariants with arbitrary data.
+SuperCheck is a Java implementation of QuickCheck.
+QuickCheck is a Haskell testing library that automatically tests code specifications.

 How does it work?
 =================================================================================

-With SuperCheck, as with QuickCheck, one tests code by defining invariants - predicates that must always hold true for a piece of code, for any data the code may operate on.
+With SuperCheck one tests code by defining invariants - predicates that must always hold true for a piece of code, for any data the code may operate on.
 During a test run, each declared invariant (called a property in SuperCheck) is executed multiple times, with randomly generated data.

 Defining arbitrary() constructors
 =================================================================================